Thangka: History

 Tibetan Buddhist painting developed from widespread traditions of early Buddhist paintings which now only survive in a few sites such as the Ajanta Caves in India and the Mogao Caves in China, which have very extensive wall-paintings and were the repository for what are now the earliest surviving Tibetan paintings on cloth.
 The thanka form developed alongside the tradition of Tibetan Buddhist wall paintings, which are or were mostly in monasteries.

 The early history of the form is more easily traced through these murals, which survive in greater numbers than the portable paintings which certainly once existed.
+The art form originating from the Newari art of Phauba from Nepal, from the early years artists were commissioned from Nepal, furthermore, ancient texts have been found wherein instructions were provided as to the proportions, postures and geometrical measurements of these deities to the monasteries from Nepal.
 Most thanka were commissioned by individuals, who were believed to acquire merit by doing so.
 They might then be given to a monastery or another individual, or retained for use by the commissioner.
 Some thangka have inscriptions on their back recording that they were the personal meditation image (thugs dam) of a notable monk.
 Most artists were probably monks, although lay artists seem to have also existed, as they did for metalwork sculpture.
 The commissioner would provide the materials, which were often valuable, and by tradition the compensation to the artist was regarded as a "gift" rather than a fee.
 The word "thangka" means "thing that one unrolls" in Classical Tibetan.
 Thangka are very rarely signed, but some artists are known, more because they were important monastic leaders than famous as artists.
 Painting was a valued accomplishment in a monk.

 The earliest surviving Tibetan paintings on cloth are from the Mogao Caves at Dunhuang on the Silk Road in Gansu province, China.
 The "Library Cave" there was a repository of old or worn out manuscripts, paintings, prints, textiles and other items which was sealed off in the 11th century, after several centuries of deposits.
 Many of the paintings have Tibetan inscriptions or are in a style that can be recognized as Tibetan, as opposed to the dominant Han Chinese style and some pieces reflecting Indian styles.
 Though they are hard to date, it is thought that these pieces mainly come from a period c.
 781–848 during Tang dynasty rule.